 Similarly to herbs, mushrooms were used for their healing properties long before the development of modern medicine.
-Hippocrates, the Greek physician and one of the most prominent figures in medicine, classified specific species of mushrooms as potential anti-inflammatory agents circa 450 B.C.
+Hippocrates, the Greek physician and one of the most prominent figures in medicine, classified specific species of mushrooms as potential antioxidant agents circa 450 B.C.
 In other studies, the presence of medicinal mushrooms dates back all the way to 3000 B.C.
-In current literature, there is ample evidence touting their antimicrobial, anti-inflammatory, cardiovascular-protective, antidiabetic, hepatoprotective, and anticancer properties.
+In current literature, there is ample evidence touting their antimicrobial, antioxidant, cardiovascular-protective, antidiabetic, and hepatoprotective properties.

 In addition to the supportive role mushrooms play in the body’s innate healing processes, there are also types of mushrooms that are known for enhancing mental and physical performance.
 For example, species like Lion’s Mane and Cordyceps improve cognition, sharpen memory, and facilitate learning while simultaneously promoting positive brain and nerve health.
 In other words, the immediate perks that you may be looking for when reaching for prescription medications are just the tip of the iceberg.
 The brain-boosting benefits extend far beyond better focus and attention.
 Read this article to learn more!

 The same can’t be said for mainstream stimulants, and oftentimes the opposite is true.
-Adderall may help performance while you are on the drug, however long-term use can lead to side effects like mood swings, depression, an inability to concentrate, panic attacks, paranoia, and even suicidal ideation.
+Adderall may help performance while you are on the drug, however long-term use can lead to side effects like mood swings, emotional distress, an inability to concentrate, panic attacks, and paranoia.
 It certainly doesn’t enhance synaptic connectivity and plasticity in the brain (which are related to the mind’s ability to learn, forge new neural pathways, and expand) like their natural alternatives.

 Try Going Natural with the Cured Triad